Wilson-Chu/google-id-services-test/README.md

 # Google Identity Services (New OAuth system)

-Quick project building authentication using Google's new identity services (older OAuth system deprecated as of July 2022).
+Quick project building a basic authentication system using Google's new identity services (older OAuth system deprecated as of July 2022).